-Press START at any time to pause the system during a dispense cycle; the system pauses at its current position.
+Press START on the start / stop box at any time to pause the system during a dispense cycle; the system pauses at its current position.

 NOTE: If the system is paused when the dispenser is open, pattern integrity will be compromised.